biserkacvetkovska/personal-website/lessons/fourth-lesson.md

 Remember you've already created a repository on GitHub, so the only thing you need to do is to connect your local Git repository with GitHub.
 The command `git remote add` will do just that.

-Before you type this command in your "Command prompt" or "Terminal", navigate to your newly created GitHub repository and find the URL of your repository.
+Before you type this command in your "Git CMD" or "Terminal", navigate to your newly created GitHub repository and find the URL of your repository.

 ![Repository URL](./assets/repository-htpps.png)